 Different types of the uterine anomalies are under as;

-- Arcuate: a normal external uterine surface with a 1 cm or less indentation into the endometrial cavity
+- Arcuate – a uterine surface with less or 1 cm indentation into your endometrial cavity

 What are the symptoms?

 It is noticed that the majority of the woman has not experienced any symptom of developing this disease.
 However, if symptoms occur, they can be as follows: